 The financial services sector comprises a number of banks, investment firms and insurance companies, well-known names you probably see every day: Lloyd’s, HSBC UK, IG, Barclays, ING Group and Mastercard.
 Companies whose business is essentially to manage money in some way, shape or form.
 This sector is usually dominated by massive conglomerate companies, but also includes a variable range of smaller companies, such as the many banking alternatives that have recently sprung up.
 The financial services sector is largely believed to reflect the health of the economy, which can provide a wealth of information to certain types of investors.

-Disadvantages: A number of money and economy-related factors can ultimately affect the companies within the financial services sector, including:
+Disadvantages: Some money and economy-related factors can ultimately affect the companies within the financial services sector, including:

-- government legislation which, even though it aims to help protect consumers, can actually have an adverse effect by imposing too much red tape on businesses within the financial sector.
+- Government legislation, even though it aims to help protect consumers, can actually have an adverse effect by imposing too much red tape on businesses within the financial sector.

 Technology is probably the most fun, at least in terms of practical application because it includes many companies whose sole purpose is to keep us entertained.
 We’re talking binge-watch giants like Netflix, social media outlets like Snapchat, Pinterest and Twitter, makers of millions of cool things with an “i” in the name Apple as well as Xiaomi, the Chinese electronics company that makes literally everything, from smartphones and TVs to those annoying electric scooters that, though illegal in the UK, seem to be popping up everywhere.